 She assembled an interdisciplinary, 7-team ESF- EUROCORE project (2006-9), aimed at exploring the phylogeny and ontogeny of metacognition, and its relations with consciousness.
 In 2010, Proust was awarded an advanced grant by the European Research Council in order to study the sensitivity of Western and Eastern children and adults to different epistemic norms such as intelligibility, truth, coherence, relevance and consensus, as displayed in their metacognitive evaluations.

 Proust was a co-founder of several scientific societies, such as SOPHA (the Society for Analytic Philosophy in the French language), HOPOS (The International Society for the History of Philosophy of Science), ESAP (the European Society for Analytic Philosophy), and ESPP (the European Society for Philosophy and Psychology).
-She presently works at Institut Jean-Nicod, as a Director of Research for Pierre-Gilles de Gennes Foundation, from Ecole Normale Supérieure.
+She presently works at Institut Jean-Nicod, Ecole Normale Supérieure in Paris.